Panjabi MC

-Rajinder Singh Rai (born February 14, 1973), better known by his stage name Panjabi MC, is a British recording artist, rapper, record producer and DJ.
+Rajinder Singh Rai (born 14 February 1973), known professionally as Panjabi MC, is a British recording artist, rapper, record producer and DJ.
 He is best known for the worldwide bhangra 2002 hit "Mundian To Bach Ke", which sold 10 million copies worldwide, making it one of the best-selling singles of all time.
-Among other songs, he gained acclaim with the 2003 release "Jogi".
+Among other songs, he also gained acclaim with the 2003 release "Jogi".
 AllMusic has called him "one of the most prominent names in bhangra".

 Biography

 Career

-Rajinder Singh adopted his stage name from the Punjabi language he uses in the music he plays and raps.
-"One of [his] main goals is to fuse the two worlds [of Bhangra and Hip hop music genres]".
+Rajinder Singh Rai was born in Coventry to parents from Punjab, India.
+He adopted his stage name from the Punjabi language he uses in the music he plays and raps.
+"One of [his] main goals is to fuse the two worlds [of bhangra and hip-hop music genres]".

 Nachural Records signed Panjabi MC following a remix he made of "Ghariah Milan De", a song by Indian Punjabi singer Kuldeep Manak; although the single was taken off the market, Panjabi MC continued making records.
 The first successful release, however, was "Mundian To Bach Ke" ("Beware of the Boys" in Punjabi): it first appeared on the 1998 album Legalised, and samples the theme music of the television series Knight Rider with Bhangra music.
 Originally, an underground hit on the internet, it was picked up by the German record label Superstar Recordings, and became a mainstream hit song across Europe, including Germany and UK.

-In 2003 was released a version of this single featuring American rapper Jay-Z, whose title was "Beware of the Boys"; in the same year he released Yogi, a song which had not the success of the previous single but also topped the charts.
+In 2003 a version of this single was released featuring American rapper Jay-Z, whose title was "Beware of the Boys"; in the same year he released Yogi, a song which had not the success of the previous single but also topped the charts.
 His work, particularly the early singles and the "Mundian To Bach Ke" version with Jay-Z, brought Bhangra to a global audience via the BBC; he later continued to produce and remix music.

 In 2004, he recorded a song called "Mirza" and mixed it with "Isyankar", a song by Turkish singer Mustafa Sandal, but they did not release the remixed version.
 In 2008 was released Panjabi MC's album Indian Timing; the "Snake Charmer" music video was screened at Deejay Ra's music video night in Toronto at the FILMI festival, North America's longest running South Asian film festival.